A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous

-The properties of this set clearly show that it supports the L\"{o}wenheim-Skolem theorem rather than the diagonal argument.
-This result and L\"{o}wenheim-Skolem theorem show that our understanding of the non denumerability of real numbers consists in our knowing what it is for this to be proved, and not in our grasp of a model.
+The properties of the set \(S_m\) clearly demonstrate that it supports the Löwenheim-Skolem theorem rather than the diagonal argument.
+This result, along with the Löwenheim-Skolem theorem, shows that our understanding of the nondenumerability of real numbers consists in our knowing what it is for this to be proved and not in our grasp of a model.